Create a Persistent Xubuntu Live USB from CD

 sudo apt install usb-creator-gtk

-Press Y when prompted to continue.
+Press Y when prompted.

 Steps to Create a Bootable Persistent Xubuntu USB